mxschmitt/fritzbox_exporter/README.md

 gateway_wan_packets_sent{gateway="fritz.box"} 3.05051e+06
 ```

-## Output of -test
+## Output of -stdout

-The exporter prints all available Variables to stdout when called with the -test option.
+The exporter prints all available Variables to stdout when called with the -stdout option.
 These values are determined by parsing all services from http://fritz.box:49000/igddesc.xml

     Name: urn:schemas-any-com:service:Any:1